baidu/ote-stack/README.md

 Through the standard interface, hierarchical clusters can be built quickly.
 The number of clusters can be theoretically unlimited which can effectively solve the management and scheduling problems of large-scale mobile edge clusters in 5G era.

 ### Support third cluster
 It supports [kubernetes](https://github.com/kubernetes/) and [k3s](https://github.com/rancher/k3s) now.
-Because edge is a logical cluster，it can support any clusters by cluster-shim in theory.
+Because edge is a logical cluster, it can support any clusters by cluster-shim in theory.
 So in 5G era, it can be compatible with different implementations of different operators'MEC platforms.

 ### Lightweight cluster controller
 Only one component and one customize shim can make the third cluster controlled by OTE-Stack.
 So it's very light and easy to use.